senyosimpson/blog/content/posts/rust-error-handling.md

 Prior to learning Rust, I never knew error handling was actually a big deal.
 It never struck me that there are alternative ways to handling errors, that error messages should be as informative as possible or even that you should take time to write robust error handling logic in your code.
-It seems so obvious in retrospect but in Python-land, there isn't as big a chorus on error handling.
+It's obvious in retrospect but in Python-land, there isn't as big a chorus on error handling.
 Rust's story is still developing and as a result there are conversations about every aspect of the language.
-With a strong emphasis on making writing Rust enjoyable, there is plenty healthy debate going on.
+With a strong emphasis on making developing in Rust enjoyable, there is plenty healthy debate going on.
 Just ask anyone about async Rust.
 With that being said, error handling is an ongoing and important discussion.
 The language attempts to make error handling ergonomic.
 I think they've done a great job of it so far.
 As I started to read more about error handling, I realised there was so much